Skip to main content

 Expert verdict and what to buy first

-If you are buying from the CNFans Spreadsheet specifically for Goyard-style totes and personalized accessories, focus on process discipline rather than chasing the most expensive listing.
+If you are buying from the 100buy Spreadsheet specifically for Goyard-style totes and personalized accessories, focus on process discipline rather than chasing the most expensive listing.
 Ask for close-up QC on strap roots, edge paint, and top opening geometry.
 For personalized goods, demand a centered mockup before stamping.

 Practical recommendation: Start with one mid-tier PM tote plus one personalized card holder from a seller that offers ruler-based QC photos.
 Run that as a test order, then scale only after you confirm stitching consistency and stamp alignment in hand.
 That one-step pilot strategy will save money, time, and most of the frustration I see in community chats.